NikHoffStyl/singleLepAnalyzer/TTJetsTRFstudy/README.md

-# Obtaining a Data-Driven Estimate Using TRF-mathod
+# Obtaining a Data-Driven Estimate Using TRF-method

  Take hadded files from step1 or step2 and run through events and jets; which allows to select and split jets in subgroups which are used to obtain the TRF.